PHOTOGRAPHS

 Foulksrath Castle in Co.
 Kilkenny was the seat of the Purcells of Foulksath until the Cromwellian confiscations of the 1650s.
 The Purcells of Foulksrath were a junior branch of the Purcells of Loughmoe.
 In the 20th century, the late Hubert Butler,…

 Foulksrath Castle in Co.
-Kilkenny was the seat of the Purcells of Foulksath until the Cromwellian confiscations of the 1650s.
+Kilkenny was the seat of the Purcells of Foulksath from the 1400s until the Cromwellian confiscations of the 1650s.
 The Purcells of Foulksrath were a junior branch of the Purcells of Loughmoe.
 In the 20th century, the late Hubert Butler, co-founder of The Butler Society, saved the castle from destruction by persuading its owner not to pull it down.
 In the 1990s, it was a youth hostel.

 A Purcell grave slab on the floor of St. Canice’s Cathedral, Kilkenny.
 This is the tomb of James Purcell of the Garrans, Co.
 Kilkenny (died 1552), a younger son of Philip Purcell of Foulksrath Castle (alive in 1491).
 James had at least 9 sons and …